getsentry/symbolicator/docs/advanced/shared-cache.md

-When configured like this all caches will be shared, both original files and derived caches, thus a new symbolicator will not need to do all the computation to create missing common derrived caches.
+When configured like this all caches will be shared, both original files and derived caches, thus a new symbolicator will not need to do all the computation to create missing common derived caches.
 However cache-computation is not coordinated, so if new caches are needed the shared cache works on a first-write-wins principle as all caches are identical for a given cache key.